 You may be eligible for a grant to help fund up to 40 driving lessons, which is only a little bit less than the 44 lessons that the DSA states most people need to pass their test.
 The charity Motability take applications for driving lesson grants.
 You can find out more on the Motability website.

 Ready to start learning?
-Veygo offers short-term Learner Driver Insurance from two hours to 90 days.
+Veygo offers short-term Learner Driver Insurance from 2 hours to 180 days.
 You can practice in a friend or family member’s car, safe in the knowledge that you have fully comprehensive cover.
 With flexible cover options, you only need to pay for the time you need.
 You can even choose instant cover for last minute lessons!
 If you ever need to make a claim, the car owner’s insurance policy is safe and so is their No Claims Bonus.
 It’s a win-win all round.